Dartanbeck over at the Carrara section of the Daz3D forums has created a great thread that serves as an alternative Carrara 8.5 Manual.

 Remember that the foam is animated by the changing height of the waves due to the elevation parameters of the Snow Distribution shader.
 The higher the wave goes, the more “foam” or snow it gets.
 As the wave lowers, the foam disappears.

+Two major things in this update.
 1. The parameters pane glitch is fixed.
 (Where the Pose Controls were hidden).

 2. If you have your Genesis/Genesis 2 Male/Genesis 2 Female morphs for a figure in multiple mapped directories, they will all work now.
 (For example if you followed our recommended practices and had all your DAZ 3D purchased morphs, installed by Install Manager, in one directory, and had morphs you purchased from another store or created using Generation X in another directory, they will, now, all work.)
 Mil 4, for example Victoria 4, EXP morphs (which, to my knowledge, are only sold at DAZ 3D) are still all required to be in the same mapped Runtime, like in DS and Poser.

 The 18.104.22.168 version implements support for PostgreSQL and includes some bug fixes.
 We are well aware that we have not resolved all issues.

 Public BETA 3 (22.214.171.124) improvements are: 1) Fixed an issue with morphs not displaying when using PostgreSQL 2) Fixed OS X version string

 Public BETA 2 (126.96.36.199) improvements are: 1) Fixed crashes related to not having Valentina installed when using PostgreSQL.